 Kuse Aausi (Fathers Day)

 Fathers Day is celebrated to worship the Fathers.
-This is the festival to look the face of the fathers by their children.
+Fathers is the festival to look the face of the fathers by their children.
 They offer sweets, delicious food, fruits and new cloths to the fathers.
 Those whose father has died they go to Bagmati River at Gokarna and bath to make their fathers should happy.
 This is the similar festival to worship father like Mothers Day.

-Teej (women festival)
+Teej (women festival),

 Teej is celebrated by women with great enthusiasm and devotion to honor Lord Shiva and for long and healthy life of their husband.
 According to Hindu mythology Goddess Parvati reunited with lord Shiva on this day after fasting and praying fervently for the great Lord Shiva to become her spouse.
 This is why women also fast on this day for their husband or their husband to be.
 Unmarried girl observe fast for a good husband.
 Red colour is an eminent part of this festival as it is considered auspicious for women observing Teej fast and most of them dress up in red or bridal clothes.